Penang Hokkien Mee (prawn Noodle Soup) / 福建虾面

 - 6 tablespoons cooking oil

-- 1 pound (0.4 kg) yellow noodles, scalded
+- 1 pound yellow noodles, scalded

-- 1 pack rice vermicelli, scalded
+- 1 pack rice vermicelli (scalded)

-- kangkong or water convolvulus, scalded
+- kangkong or water convolvulus (scalded)

-- bean sprouts, scalded
+- bean sprouts (scalded)

 Toppings:

-- 1/2 pound (0.2 kg) lean pork meat, boiled and sliced thinly
+- 1/2 pound lean pork meat, boiled and sliced thinly

-- 1/2 pound (0.2 kg) shrimp, shelled and deveined
+- 1/2 pound shrimp, shelled and deveined

-- 6 hard-boiled eggs, shelled and quartered
+- 6 hard-boiled eggs (shelled and quartered)

-- fried shallot crisps, store-bought
+- fried shallot crisps (store-bought)

 Instructions

-- Blend the chili paste ingredients with a mini food processor until finely ground and well blended.
-Heat up the wok and add cooking oil.
-Stir fry the chili paste for 5 minutes.
-Dish up and set aside.
-On the same wok unwashed, add in a little oil and cook the shrimp topping.
+- On the same wok unwashed, add in a little oil and cook the shrimp topping.
 Add in a little chili paste, sugar, and salt.
 Pan-fried the shrimp until they are slightly burned.
-Dish out, let cool and sliced them into halves.
+Dish out, let cool, and sliced them into halves.

 - Add 15 cups of water into a pot and bring it to bowl.
 Add in all the shrimp heads and shell and simmer on low heat for about 2 hours or longer until the stock becomes cloudy and tastes really prawny.

-- Strain the stock through sieve and transfer the stock into another pot.
+- Strain the stock through a sieve and transfer the stock into another pot.
 Discard the shrimp heads and shells.
 Scoop up and discard the orange "foam" forming at the top of the stock.

 - Bring the stock to boil again and add in half of the chili paste.
 You can add more chili paste if you like it spicier.